lando/lando/docs/README.md

 ![screenshot](https://raw.githubusercontent.com/kalabox/lando/master/docs/images/lando-screenshot.png)

-Lando is a free, open source and cross-platform local development environment tool built on [Docker](http://docker.com) container technology.
-It is the successor project to [Kalabox](http://kalabox.io).
+Lando is a free, open source and cross-platform local development environment and DevOps tool built on [Docker](http://docker.com) container technology.
+It is designed to work with most major languages, frameworks and services and to provide an easy way for users to specify simple or complex development requirements for their projects.

+In that way it can be thought of as a development dependency management tool.

 With Lando you can...